MrLincon/MrLincon/README.md

-Hi there! 👋 I'm [Your Name]!
+# Hi there! 👋 I'm [Ahamed Lincon]!

-I'm a passionate and dedicated software developer with experience in native Android development using Java and Kotlin.
+I'm a passionate and dedicated software developer with 4+ years of experience in native Android development using Java and about a year of experience working with Kotlin.
 With a keen eye for design and a flair for creativity, I love developing mobile apps that not only look great but also provide a seamless user experience.

-🚀 My Skills
+## 🚀 My Skills

-    Languages: Java, Kotlin
+- **Languages:** Java, Kotlin
-    Tools: Firebase, RESTful APIs, Adobe Illustrator, Figma, Adobe XD
+- **Tools:** Firebase, RESTful APIs, Adobe Illustrator, Figma, Adobe XD

-🔭 What I'm Currently Working On
+## 🔭 What I'm Currently Working On

-I'm currently working on [Project Name], a mobile app that [Brief Description of Project].
+I'm currently working on [Trox], a mobile app that [brings a solution to courier service businesses].
 I'm excited about the potential of this project and am looking forward to sharing it with the world soon!

-🌱 What I'm Learning
+## 🌱 What I'm Learning
 I'm always seeking new opportunities to learn and grow as a developer.
-Currently, I'm diving deeper into [Technology/Concept], and I'm looking forward to using it in future projects.
-📫 Let's Connect

-I'm always open to new opportunities and collaborations.
-Feel free to reach out to me on [LinkedIn/Twitter/Email], and let's connect!
-🎉 Fun Fact

-When I'm not developing mobile apps, you'll find me [Fun Fact].

-Thanks for checking out my profile, and I look forward to connecting with you soon!
+Currently, I'm learning Jetpack compose for Kotlin.

 ## Connect with me
 <div align="center">